jgarber623/sinatra-param/README.md

 ### Defaults

-Parmeter defaults may be set using the `default` option:
+Parameter defaults may be set using the `default` option:

 ```ruby
 param :taken_in, :integer, default: 2019